anvil-works/leiningen/doc/MANAGED_DEPS.md

  on `ring/ring-codec` at all, since that is not mentioned in the "real" `:dependencies` section.

-This feature is not all that useful on its own, because in the example above, we're specifying the `:managed-dependencies` and `:dependencies` sections right alongside one another, and you could just as easily include the version numbers directly in the `:dependencies` section.
+In the absence of ranges, this feature is not all that useful on its own, because in the example above, we're specifying the `:managed-dependencies` and `:dependencies` sections right alongside one another, and you could just as easily include the version numbers directly in the `:dependencies` section.
 The feature becomes more powerful when your build workflow includes some other way of sharing the `:managed-dependencies` section across multiple projects.

 ## A note on modifiers (`:exclusions`, `:classifier`, etc.)